Skip to content

 dataflux-func-sqldump-YYYYMMDD-hhmmss.sql

-In addition to the regular database backups included with DataFlux Func, you can also directly use mysqldump to export and import data.
+In addition to the regular database backup provided by DataFlux Func, you can also directly use mysqldump to export and import data.

-The reference command for exporting operations is as follows:
+The reference command for exporting data is as follows:

 Bash